Home Marketing Innovation Resources Blog Home Design a new approach to marketing communications

 In December, 15 Medill IMC Professional students gathered in San Francisco for the Design Thinking immersive course, which teaches how to focus marketing work on customer needs.

-Led by instructor Tran Ha, a media innovator and adjunct lecturer in the program, Design Thinking is one of the immersive courses offered in the Medill hybrid master’s program that combines online and in-person marketing classes for experienced professionals.
+Led by instructor Tran Ha, a media innovator and adjunct lecturer in the program, Design Thinking is one of the optional, in-person immersive elective courses offered in the Medill live online master’s program.

 Career-long impact from a week-long course